staurand/ibic/readme.md

         codecs_path: '...', // URL of the folder containing the codecs
         image_list_url: '...', // the server URL that will return the image list to process
-        image_upload_url: '...', // the server URL that will receive the compressed images }
+        image_upload_url: '...', // the server URL that will receive the compressed images
+        max_file_uploads: 4, // Max number of files to upload in each request.
+    }
 })
     .then(callback)